spotizerr-dev/spotizerr/README.md

 - Configure primary and fallback services
 - Automatically switches if primary service fails
 - Useful for geographic restrictions or account limits

+### Incomplete Download Folder
+- **Optional Feature** - Configure a temporary folder for downloads in progress
+- **Automatic Cleanup** - Files are automatically moved to the final download folder when downloads complete
+- **Prevents Incomplete Files** - Keeps your music library clean by avoiding partial downloads
+- **Reliable Detection** - Files are moved only when download functions return successfully
+- **Environment Variable** - Set `INCOMPLETE_DOWNLOAD_FOLDER` in your `.env` file
+- **Docker Support** - Volume mount `./incomplete-downloads:/app/incomplete-downloads` in docker-compose.yaml

 ### Real-time Mode
 - **Spotify only**: Matches track length with download time for optimal timing